mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apimgr_sso/saml_sso_config.md

 API Manager uses a certificate to sign SAML requests.
 The IdP requires the public key to verify the validity and provenance of the SAML requests from API Manager.
 To configure the IdP, you must import the public key to the IdP.

-In this step you will create a keystore, export the public key of the keystore you created, and import it to your IdP.
+In this example, you will create a keystore, export the public key of the keystore you created, and import it to your IdP.

 First, use the Java `keytool` utility to set up a keystore containing a key pair: